semmhhal/RESTfulAPIforEducationalPlatform/README.md

 * `GET /courses/:course_id/lectures` List all lectures of a course
 * `PUT /courses/:course_id/lectures/:lecture_id` Update a lecture (title, description, and url) (if they own the course)
 * `DELETE /courses/:course_id/lectures/:lecture_id` Delete a lecture (if they own the course)

-### Final Evaluation
-The submission deadline is on Monday at 9:00 PM.
-I will meet with you on Tuesday and Wednesday as per the schedule and evaluate your final project submissions.

-Good luck, and happy coding!

-_Code Honor Submission Policy: Remember to respect the code honor submission policy.
-All written code must be original.
-Presenting any code as one’s own work when it came from another source is plagiarism, which includes any matching patterns and code snippets.
-The use of AI is not permitted in this assignment.
-For more details, check the full course policies in the syllabus._